Architects: Niu Arquitectura

 Text description provided by the architects.
-Spatial
+Spatial Distribution

 The project for the Calvià Running Track consists of a track, a services building with stands, a parking area, an access area, and an external cross-training circuit.
 The main building houses the necessary program to approve the facility for conducting competitions nationally and internationally.